 Avanti West Coast is one of the primary rail links between London and Birmingham, Liverpool, Manchester, Glasgow, and Edinburgh.
 On any given day, Avanti West Coast operates almost 300 routes and departs hourly from select destinations.

 The Caledonian Sleeper provides an excellent travel option for those journeying between vibrant cities in Scotland and London via an overnight train.
 With departures available each evening, except on Saturdays, from Euston station in North London, passengers can enjoy a comfortable and convenient mode of transportation to their desired location.

-London North Eastern Railway train tickets from London to Glasgow start from $79, and on average cost .
-Daily there are 3 London North Eastern Railway schedules to Glasgow.
-London North Eastern Railway in London leaves from Euston railway station (Stop B) and one other station.
+London North Eastern Railway train tickets from London to Glasgow start from $122, and on average cost .
+Daily there are 1 London North Eastern Railway schedules to Glasgow.
+London North Eastern Railway in London leaves from Kings Cross Station .
 And in Glasgow trains arrive at Glasgow Central .

 Frequently Asked Questions

 Our train partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, train carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the train or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.